 Inaccuracy: Settlements are the main obstacle to achieving Israeli-Palestinian peace.
 Therefore Israel must agree to a settlement freeze prior before the Palestinians can be expected to engage in any serious negotiations.

-Settlements are an issue among many contentious issues to be negotiated, and surely is not the only issue which has prevented an Israeli-Palestinian peace agreement.
+Settlements are an issue among many contentious issues to be negotiated, and is not the issue which has prevented an Israeli-Palestinian peace agreement.

 Serious, bilateral negotiation have been conducted without any “preconditions” regarding settlements.
-In 2009, Israeli Prime Minister Netanyahu agreed to a 10-month “settlement freeze” in order to induce the Palestinians to resume negotiations.
-The Palestinians refused to engage for much of that period, and only agree to a symbolic bilateral meeting at the 10th month.
+Indeed, in 2010, Israeli Prime Minister Netanyahu agreed to a 10-month “settlement freeze” in order to induce the Palestinians to resume negotiations.
+The Palestinians refused to engage for much of that period, and only agree to a symbolic bilateral meeting in the 9th month of the moratorium.

-While the United States government is critical of settlements, on his March 2013 trip to the region, President Obama reiterated that that the issue of settlements can only be resolved in the context of Israeli-Palestinian negotiations.
+The United States government has expressed criticism of Israeli settlement policy, yet recognizes that it is not the only barrier to achieving success in Israeli Palestinian negotiations.
+For example, on his March 2013 trip to the region, President Obama reiterated that that the issue of settlements can only be resolved in the context of Israeli-Palestinian negotiations.
 As he said in his press conference with Palestinian Authority President Mahmoud Abbas:

-Moreover, Israel has demonstrated that it has been willing to dismantle and resettle Israeli communities as part of a final peace agreement.
-The thriving Israeli town of Yamit in the Sinai dessert was dismantled in 1982 as part of the Israel-Egypt peace agreement.
-At the negotiating table, at Camp David and at Taba, successive Israeli leaders have presented peace proposals which include the dismantlement of numerous settlements, particular those in the outlying areas.
-Successive Israeli governments have made clear that they would take similar steps regarding settlements in the context of mutually-negotiated agreement with the Palestinians.
+Successive Israeli governments have made clear that they would take similar steps regarding settlements in the context of mutually-negotiated agreement with the Palestinians and Israel has demonstrated that it has been willing to dismantle and resettle Israeli communities as part of a final peace agreement.
+The thriving Israeli town of Yamit in the Sinai desert was dismantled in 1982 as part of the Israel-Egypt peace agreement.
+At the negotiating table, including at Camp David and at Taba, successive Israeli leaders have presented peace proposals which include the dismantlement of numerous settlements, particular those in the outlying areas.